TheMaster-2/EthicalHackingWriteUps/index.md

 This is my first write up

-This Vulnerable by design VM is provided by TCM Acamdemy as part of the Practical Ethical Hacking - The Complete Course
+This Vulnerable by design VM is provided by TCM Academy as part of the Practical Ethical Hacking - The Complete Course

 I had to change Network cards to NAT, also for some reason this VM was dual honed, however, this is not relevant for this VM.